navatharaagi/AWS-Developer-Tools/README.md

 Applications, EC2 instances, or S3 buckets.

 #### CodePipeline  "Simple Two-Stage Pipeline" example (Continuation of CodeDeploy Basic Example)
-- we already have 2 running EC2 instances,
+- Previously we have 2 running EC2 instances, "LiveLabCodeDeployInstance", "LocalDevServer"
--In CodeCommit we have "LiveLabRepo" with "appsec.yml","newfile.txt","secondfile.txt" files
+- In CodeCommit, we have "LiveLabRepo" with "appsec.yml","newfile.txt","secondfile.txt" files in "Master" branch
+- In Codedeploy, we have "LiveLabApplication" with "LiveLabDeploymentGroup"

+-